 It is essential for foreign executives to know their obligations for corporate compliance in Bolivia.
 Understanding and complying with local law means being able to expand into Bolivia as smoothly as possible while remaining in good standing with local authorities.
 Learn all you need to know about corporate compliance in Bolivia.

-Types of companies in Bolivia
+Types of companies and corporate compliance in Bolivia

 Foreign executives who decide to enter the Bolivian market must decide which type of company is the best option for their business.
 Likewise, they must prepare all the documents and requirements needed in order to register the company before the Trade Registry Office in Bolivia.
 The main types of companies in Bolivia include: